 Redemption is surely going around.
 Theon rediscovers what it means to be a Greyjoy again (utilizing his lack of manhood to prove himself worthy of leading his men).
 What is dead may never die.
 But it is his conversation with Jon beforehand that’s the most telling.
 “You don’t need to choose,” Jon tells him.
 “You’re a Greyjoy and you’re a Stark.”
 Once Jon finds out about his lineage, will he have that same luxury?

 If Theon was an Ironborn raised by Starks, then Jon is a dragon raised by the same wolves.
 Not just any dragon, the dragon.
 If you thought the revelations of last season’s finale couldn’t get any bigger, you’re fooling yourself.
 Jon is Aegon Targaryen a.k.a the rightful heir to the Iron Throne (RIP Jaehaerys).

 Deeper in the north, the White Walkers have finally reached the Wall.
 Such a simple arc they have, and they make good on their promise.
-Behold an ice dragon (the bad guys always get the cool stuff).
+Behold an ice dragon (or is it still fire?
+I’m confused).
+The bad guys always get the cool stuff.
 A key portion of the wall collapses.
 Enough for the dead to continue droning their way into the Seven Kingdoms.
 How the White Walkers factor into the game of thrones remains to be seen.
 The Long Night, as we have been told, is rapidly approaching.
 At the same time, it can’t get here fast enough.